'Paedophile marries a minor' - Nana Aba Anamoah on Nungua Wulormo's marriage to 12-year-old

 The traditional authority told Starrfm.com.gh that the ceremony was to ward off other men and that the girl was a stool wife.

-The laws of Ghana do not allow the marriage of a person under the age of 18.
+The laws of Ghana do not allow the marriage of a person below the age of 18 years.

 SARA